BezDailey/react-boilerplate/README.md

 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **React Router:** A robust solution for handling client-side routing.
 - **ESLint & Prettier:** Tools for maintaining ccode quality and consistency.
+- **Radix UI**: A collection of unstyled, accessible UI primitives that allow you to build custom components with full control over styling using Tailwind CSS.

 ## Folder Structure